istio/istio.io/content/about/notes/1.0.3/index.md

 {{< relnote_links >}}

-## Behavior Changes
+## Behavior changes

-- [Validating Webhook](/help/ops/setup/validation) is now mandatory.
+- [Validating webhook](/help/ops/setup/validation) is now mandatory.
 Disabling it may result in Pilot crashes.

-- [ServiceEntry](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) does not allow wildcard (`*`) DNS resolution.
+- [Service entry](/docs/reference/config/istio.networking.v1alpha3/#ServiceEntry) no longer allows wildcard (`*`) DNS resolution.
 The API has never allowed this, however `ServiceEntry` was erroneously excluded from validation in the previous release.

-- Core dump path for `istio-proxy` has changed to `/var/lib/istio`.
+- The core dump path for `istio-proxy` has changed to `/var/lib/istio`.

 ## Networking

-- `mTLS` Permissive mode is enabled by default.
+- [Mutual TLS](/docs/tasks/security/mutual-tls) Permissive mode is enabled by default.

-- Major performance improvement in Pilot by incremental EDS.
+- Pilot performance and scalability has been greatly enhanced.
+Pilot now delivers endpoint updates to 500 sidecars in under 1 second.

-- Default trace sampling is set to `1%`.
+- Default [trace sampling](/docs/tasks/telemetry/distributed-tracing/#trace-sampling) is set to 1%.

-## Policy and Telemetry
+## Policy and telemetry

-- Mixer (`istio-telemetry`) supports load shedding based on request rate and expected latency.
+- Mixer (`istio-telemetry`) now supports load shedding based on request rate and expected latency.

-- Mixer client (`istio-policy`) supports `FAIL_OPEN` setting.
+- Mixer client (`istio-policy`) now supports `FAIL_OPEN` setting.

-- Istio Performance dashboard added to grafana.
+- Istio Performance dashboard added to Grafana.

-- All `ValueTypes` supported by OOP adapters.

-- Reduced `istio-telemetry` CPU by `10%`.
+- Reduced `istio-telemetry` CPU usage by 10%.

 - Eliminated `stasd-to-prometheus` deployment.
-Prometheus directly scrapes from `istio-proxy`.
+Prometheus now directly scrapes from `istio-proxy`.